Are You Deficient In Iron?

 Low Hemoglobin vs Low Ferritin: Why You Need To Check Both

-That’s why getting both a hemoglobin AND a ferritin test are very important.
-If iron deficiency is suspected, a transferrin lab test should also be requested (transferrin is a protein that carries iron throughout the body and is another lab test that can determine iron deficiency).
+This is why checking both hemoglobin AND ferritin is essential.
+If iron deficiency is suspected, a transferrin test may also be helpful, as transferrin is the protein responsible for transporting iron throughout the body.

 Why You Might Be Low In Iron

-Because the body gets iron through food and is mostly stored in the blood, you might be low in iron if:
+Because iron is obtained through food and largely stored in the blood, you may be low if:

-• You have digestive issues (especially gluten sensitivity) that makes it challenging to absorb iron
+- You have digestive issues (especially gluten sensitivity) that impair absorption

-• You have heavy bleeding (like regular menstrual cycles, GI bleeding, injury, or postpartum/birth)
+- You experience significant blood loss (such as heavy menstrual cycles, GI bleeding, injury, or postpartum recovery)

-• You are a female, endurance athlete (younger female endurance athletes are at an even higher risk due to blood loss from both a growth spurt and/or menstruation).
-Experts estimate that up to one-quarter of female athletes are iron deficient and this is true from clinical experience as a nutritionist.
-The majority of clients I worked with who were anemic were female runners and is super common.
+You are a female endurance athlete (younger athletes are at higher risk due to both growth and menstrual losses).
+Experts estimate that up to one-quarter of female athletes are iron deficient, which aligns with clinical experience.

 Food Sources For Iron